Accelerated Bachelor's to Master's Program

 Undergraduate students at Texas Tech University who are majoring in electrical engineering or computer engineering may apply to our 150-Hour Program.
 This program is intended for our best undergraduates who wish to stay on for a master's degree.
 Students in the program get an early start on master's work by taking three graduate courses in their senior year, in place of three senior elective courses, to complete their BSEE or BSCompE degree.
 They then take the remaining graduate courses the following year and carry out their thesis research to complete their MSEE degree.
 Work on laboratory projects during the senior year may provide background for the thesis.

-Overall the program requires 150 semester credit hours, rather than 159 in the case of completing the bachelor’s before beginning the master’s (156 versus 165, Non−Thesis Option).
-Curriculum details for the 150−Hour Program are available in the curriculum tables.
+Overall the program requires 150 semester credit hours, rather than 159 in the case of completing the bachelor's before beginning the master's (156 versus 165, Non−Thesis Option).
 Interested EE/CS dual−degree undergraduate students should discuss opportunities similar to the 150−Hour Program with the Graduate Advisor.